 Introduction.

-Actually, problems with Emission Labs tubes are rare.
-When replacing tubes, most users read the amplifier manual, and instructions which are with the new EML tubes, and ask when they are not sure what to do.
-But, unfortunately, also some users just replace the tubes blindly.
-When it works they say: The tubes are good quality because they work well after many years".
-Or, at a problem, the they say: "The tubes we bought, were not good, because they failed too early".
+I am glad to say, problems with Emission Labs tubes are very rare.
+That is also because when replacing tubes, most users read the amplifier manual, and instructions which are with the new EML tubes, and ask when they are not sure what to do.

-Then, at a problem comes the usual swapping of the bad tube, from the left to the right channel, and this seems to verify the cause is 'the tube'.
+Then, if a problem does occur, comes the usual swapping of the bad tube, from the left to the right channel, and this seems to verify the cause is 'the tube'.
 Well at that moment, yes.
-If both tubes are mistreated, there is no rule saying, they must get equally bad at the some moment.
+But how could this have happened?
+If both tubes are mistreated, there is no rule saying, they must get equally bad, at the some moment.
 Likely one gets bad first.
 So you can plug the bad tube from the one channel to the other, or in another amplifier, and of course 'problem follows the tube'.
 What does this tell you?
 Well me it tells only, one tube works, and the other not.
+It tells nothing about the reason.

 Really, you are so much better off, first read the documentation before servicing a tube amplifier.

 Luckily, such amplifiers exist, where you can blindly replace tubes indeed, and these are ideal products of course.
-But, before you think yours is like that, better look that up in the manual.
+But, before you think yours is like that, check that in the manual.
 Some other amplifiers are simply not like this.
 Manufacturers have sometimes the standpoint, users must send in or bring their amplifiers for a tube exchange.
 Needless to say, shipping tube amplifiers by post, every normal person will try to avoid it like monkey plague.
 But often this situation is provoked, by keeping documentation 'secret'.
 This is a trap for buyers of new equipment.
 When the day comes you need service information, they may not give it.
-So I recommend always, DO NOT buy an without service documentation and the schematic.
+So I recommend always, DO NOT buy an without service documentation and the schematic, because the day will come, you need it.

 Most errors occur in this order: